12.2 Project structure

 index.Rmd: This is the only Rmd document to contain a YAML frontmatter as described within Chapter 2, and is the first book chapter.

-Rmd files: A typical bookdown book contains multiple chapters, and one chapter lives in one Rmd file.
+Rmd files: A typical bookdown book contains multiple chapters, and each chapter lives in one separate Rmd file.

 _bookdown.yml: A configuration file for bookdown.